Teri Steer

-Teri Steer-Cantwell (born October 30, 1975, in Crete, Nebraska) is an American shot putter.
+Teri Steer-Cantwell (born October 3, 1975, in Crete, Nebraska) is an American shot putter.

+Career

 In 1999, she won bronze medals at the World Indoor Championships and the Pan American Games, and finished ninth at the World Championships.
 She attended Southern Methodist University (SMU) in Dallas, Texas.

 Her personal best throw is 19.21 m, achieved in April 2001 in Des Moines, Iowa.

+In 2019, she was inducted into the SMU Mustangs Hall of Fame.

+Personal life

-She is married to shot putter Christian Cantwell.
+Steer-Cantwell is married to shot putter Christian Cantwell.
 She hails from Crete, Nebraska and currently resides in Columbia, Missouri.